 Coordinate and Facilitate the Fall Graduate Student Week of Orientation and Welcome

-The new GSADC assists the outgoing GSADC in coordinating the Week of Orientation and Welcome (WOW).
-The incoming GSADC serves as the primary coordinator and facilitator of WOW.
+The new GSADC assists the outgoing GSADC in coordinating the fall orientations (WOW and IGSO).
+The outgoing GSADC serves as the primary coordinator.

 The CGPSA Advisory Board is a selected group of graduate and professional students who advise the Offices of the Chancellor and Provost on major initiatives that impact the student experience on issues such as enrollment and retention, research and creative activity, student services, funding, diversity, international experiences, advising and others.
 The GSADC is responsible for managing the selection of new members for the board and administering its basic functions, including scheduling and facilitating board meetings twice per quarter and meetings of the board with the chancellor once each quarter.